nyu-mll/jiant/README.md

 *  $JIANT_PROJECT_PREFIX: the where the outputs will be saved.
 *  $JIANT_DATA_DIR: location of the saved data.
 This is usually the location of the Glue data.
 *  $WORD_EMBED: location of the word embeddings you want to use.
 For GloVe:  [840B300d Glove](http://nlp.stanford.edu/data/glove.840B.300d.zip).
 For FastText: [300d-2M](https://s3-us-west-1.amazonaws.com/fasttext-vectors/crawl-300d-2M.vec.zip).
 For ELMo, AllenNLP will download it for you.
 For OpenAI, the model weights will be downloaded when installing the git submodules.
-*  $FASTTEXT_MODEL_FILE: location of the FastText model: can be set to '.'